cole007/mudstone/README.md

 * SVG symbol generater
 * Compile nunjucks template
 * Compile scss (with postcss autoprefixer)
-* SCSS linting with gulp-sass-lint
+* SCSS linting with stylelint
-* Livereload/Hot Module Reloading and server with BrowserSync
+* Livereload and server with BrowserSync

 ###Inspiration

-Special thanks to Viget's fantastic gulp-starter (blendid branch).
+Heavily inspired by Viget's belting gulp-starter (blendid branch).
 This is basically an es6 fork, with a few things added and a few things removed https://github.com/vigetlabs/gulp-starter/tree/blendid